nthinh226/nthinh226/README.md

-# Phong Kaster
+# Ngọc Thịnh
 -  Hi !
 My name is
-Nguyen Thanh Phong.
+Tran Ngoc Thinh.
 I'm from Viet Nam.
 I'm a newbie to the programming world & working as a newbie developer.

 - Nice to meet you 😚.
 Probably we are not even living in the same country.
 We look different.
 We speak different languages.
 Maybe we are from entirely different generations.
 We are just complete strangers.